V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  If your country does not use metal conduit things to look for are metal supply companies, closet rods, or boat suppliers tend to have stainless tubes.

- Super thick walls, solid rods, and filled tubes will gain little to no rigidity and just add mass.
+ Super thick walls, solid rods, and filled tubes will gain little to no rigidity and just add mass and cost.

 ### Printed Parts

-Rather not spend the time printing all the parts, you can buy a set here, [V1 Shop](https://www.v1e.com/products/lowrider-v4-printed-parts-with-aluminum-xz-plates){:target="_blank"}.

-Or print your own.
+#### DIY
 No supports needed, keep the default orientation.
 PLA is recommended for ultimate rigidity, other filaments With great rigidity and added heat resistance are PET-GF/CF and PC-GF/CF.  You will need about 2.7kg of filament for a full set with tool mount and a board box.

 3 walls rectilinear or cubic infill for most parts.
 Thicker layers, since these are large parts, no more than 80% nozzle diameter to layer thickness ratio to keep steep walls working.

 200mmx200mmx190mm available build volume is needed to print these parts.

+#### Buy
+Rather not spend the time printing all the parts?
+You can buy a set here, [V1 Shop](https://www.v1e.com/products/lowrider-v4-printed-parts-with-aluminum-xz-plates){:target="_blank"}.

 !!! info